MeganerdNL/zcfan-openrc/README.md

 - [zcfan](https://github.com/cdown/zcfan) - You can install it [from the AUR](https://aur.archlinux.org/packages/zcfan)

 Install:
-- Place the file [i]zcfan[/i] in /etc/init.d and make int executeable.
+- Place the file *zcfan* in /etc/init.d and make int executeable.
 - Add the service to your runlevel with
 `rc-update add zcfan`
 - Start the service with